bkuhlmann/refinements/README.md

 ## Requires

-Due to this gem being a collection of Ruby refinements, none of the refinements are auto-loaded by default in order to reduce application bloat.
-Instead, require the specific requirement for the code that needs it.
-You'll want to require one or all of the following:
+If all refinements are not desired, add the following to your `Gemfile` instead:

+    gem "refinements", require: false

+...then require the specific refinement, as needed.
+Example:

     require "refinements/arrays"
     require "refinements/big_decimals"